RicoSuter/Namotion.Storage/README.md

 The Namotion.Storage .NET libraries provide abstractions and implementations for storage service like blob storages or file systems.

-By programming against a messaging abstraction you enable the following scenarios:
+By programming against a storage abstraction you enable the following scenarios:

 - Build **multi-cloud capable applications** by being able to change storage technologies on demand.
 - Quickly **switch to different storage technologies** to find the best technological fit for your applications.